Male Breast Reduction Surgery to Improve Your Physical and Emotional Health

-Depending on the findings from the clinical examination and ultrasound assessment, your doctor will either recommend liposuction to remove fat tissue, an excision (or surgical removal) of glandular tissue, or a combination of both of these treatments.
+Depending on the findings from the clinical examination and ultrasound assessment, your doctor will either recommend liposuction to remove fat tissue, an excision (surgical removal) of glandular tissue, or a combination of both.

 Process for liposuction

-In the case of liposuction, your surgeon will insert a narrow tube through tiny incisions in order to loosen and remove the tender breast tissue.
-The fat is suctioned out of the body.
+In the case of liposuction, your doctor will insert a narrow tube through tiny incisions to loosen and remove the tender breast tissue.
+The fat is then suctioned out of the body.

 Process for excision

-If your surgeon decides that glandular breast tissue and skin needs to be removed from the breast area, excision techniques will be used.
+If your doctor decides that glandular breast tissue and skin need to be removed from the breast area, surgical excision techniques will be used.
 In some cases, the size of the areola will be decreased, and the nipple may be repositioned.